Home

 Textured Surfaces

-Corner Radii: Why Sharp Angles Are a Material Distribution Problem
+Corner Radii in Vacuum Forming Mold Design: Why Sharp Angles Are a Material Distribution Problem

 Every inside corner on a mold is a stress concentration point and a thinning point.
 When the sheet stretches over or into geometry, material doesn't flow cleanly around a sharp corner — it bridges across it, leaving a thin, stressed zone where the radius should be.
 That zone is where parts crack under load, or fail the drop test.

 The minimum corner radius should be no less than the original sheet thickness.
 If you're running 3 mm ABS sheet, inside radii need to be at least 3 mm.
-In practice, I use larger radii whenever the design allows — 2–3x the sheet thickness as a target.
+In practice, use larger radii whenever the design allows — 2–3x the sheet thickness as a target.
+The right sheet thickness for your application also affects how aggressively you can form — see how to choose the right plastic sheet for vacuum forming for thickness and material selection guidance.

 Part Depth Minimum Corner Radius